 Anyone interested in astronomy is eligible for membership.
 There are no entry requirements and we try to have some of our meetings suitable for beginners to astronomy.
 Our meetings are normally open to non-members so please feel free to come to a meeting or two before deciding if you want to join us as a member.
-People interested in joining the Society are invited to speak to the President or one of the other Officers at a meeting.
+While we are predominantly a local Edinburgh society, we do have members from all over the UK and the world.
+Please be aware that if you are not local we cannot guarantee to be able to offer you all the benefits of membership e.g. telescope loans.

 Gift memberships* are now available.
-Please get in touch if you want to apply for one for someone.
+Please apply using the button below if you want to get one for someone.
 When you send the subscription fee we will send you a certificate to print out.
 The applicant can then fill out the membership form and supply the certificate as proof of payment.

 We are a society that exists for it’s members so can’t really guarantee anything in the same way a gift company would.
-Basically you would just be a member the same as any other member, take part in whatever happens to be going on and can contribute to the Society.
+Basically you would just be a member the same as any other member, take part in whatever happens to be going on and can contribute to the Society including being more involved live on Zoom and receive the members only regular newsletter emails.
 That being said, the benefits of membership are shown below.

 Benefits of membership